andreykobal/ton-connector-unity/README.md

 7. To send a transaction, simply click the sendTransactionButton.
 This will call the SendTransaction() method in the TransactionSender script, passing in the client ID.

 ### Examples
-See the included **ExampleScene** in the Unity project for an example implementation.
+See the included **SampleScene** in the Unity project for an example implementation.

 ### Contributors
 This project was created by @andreykobal.
 Feel free to contribute to this project by submitting pull requests or issues.